k-Minimum Path Error

 ).
 See also Additional start/end nodes. - This class supports adding subpath constraints, that is, lists of edges that must appear in some solution path.
 See Subpath constraints for details.

-- The above constrating can happen only over a given subset \(E' \subseteq E\) of the edges (set parameter
+- The above constraint can happen only over a given subset \(E' \subseteq E\) of the edges (set parameter

-to be \(E \setminus E'\)), - The error (i.e. the above absolute of the difference) of every edge can contribute differently to the objective function, according to a scale factor \(\in [0,1]\).
+to be \(E \setminus E'\)).
+See also ignoring edges documentation. - The error (i.e. the above absolute of the difference) of every edge can contribute differently to the objective function, according to a scale factor \(\in [0,1]\).
 Set these via a dictionary that you pass to

 path_length_ranges